Thank you for following this link.

 We had the invisible fencing to keep my dog on the yard but it didn't do anything to keep other dogs OUT.
 We had seen a few dogs, obviously female and in heat, teasing our guy when we'd be leaving for work in the morning.
 We wondered if they just took off from their house looking to be bred and we even wondered if people were dropping their dogs off encouraging it.
 We laughed it off and went on to work.

 Neither of us told.
 It seemed too weird to go tell people we didn't know and who were hardly even home that we were going to have babies.
 But we weren't surprised at all when the caretaker knocked on our door and told us we have 4 puppies.
 LoL We met him and the actual dog owners and made some great friends.
 At the time I felt bad about what happened because they were planning to go to Las Vegas for Christmas and had to stay home with puppies.
 I told them that what we have are labradoodles and people pay big money for them.
 I offered to advertise them to help find homes so they wouldn't have to worry about having five dogs to take care of.
 I think they were all spoken for in a day and a half.
 And I priced them at $400.
 I also put their phone number and turned down their offer to split the money.
 The neighbors did fall in love and kept one.
 To have one of Susie's babies of course.
+Susie has since passed and they are so thankful to have one of her babes.

 Then I started falling apart.
 I had carpel tunnel in both of my hands, teeth needing pulled, neuropathy and plantar fasciitis in my feet, who knows what else.
 I couldn't do my job anymore and didn't know what I was going to do.
-Then a friend of mine suggested raising labradoodles and here we are!
+A friend of mine suggested raising labradoodles and here we are!
 I've had several surgeries and feel better than I have in years.
 I feel like I am the luckiest girl in the world.
 Great kids, a wonderful husband and all of these babies.
 I am so happy I can share what I have with you and your family.

 Four Years Later: